devjgm/papers/cpp_time_zone.md

 ## Introduction

-Note: This proposal depends on the Civil Time Library that is proposed in (XXX: jgm add a link to the Civil Time Library proposal).
+Note: This proposal depends on the Civil-Time Library that is proposed in (XXX: jgm add a link to the Civil-Time Library proposal).

-This document proposes a standard C+ library for computing with real-world time zones, such as "America/New_York", "Europe/London", and "Australia/Sydney".
+This document proposes a standard C++ library for computing with real-world time zones, such as "America/New_York", "Europe/London", and "Australia/Sydney".
 The data describing the rules of each time zone are distributed separately (e.g., https://www.iana.org/time-zones), and are not a part of this proposal.
-The core of this paper proposes a single user-facing class that can represent any real-world time zone and is able to convert between the *absolute time* and the *civil time* domains.
+The core of this paper proposes a single user-facing class that can represent any real-world time zone and is able to convert between the *absolute-time* and the *civil-time* domains.
 All the complex time-zone computations will be handled by this Time-Zone Library.
 The exposed interface will give callers access to all the time-zone information they need, while encouraging proper time-programming practices.